raunak-ali/Agentic_AI-Article-series/Artcile_1/Chapter_4.md

 ---

-Together, these patterns — **decomposition, tool heuristics, memory, and state management** — are what elevate LLMs from simple “word predictors” into **reliable autonomous systems**.
+Together, these patterns ie **decomposition, tool heuristics, memory, and state management** are what elevate LLMs from simple “word predictors” into **reliable autonomous systems**.

 **Simple takeaway**: